Biography of Edward Gibbon

 1747: Death of his mother.

-1750: Forced to leave Westminster School due to ill health and goes to Bath to take the waters.
+1750: Gibbon is forced to leave Westminster School due to ill health and goes to Bath to take the waters.

-1751: Health improves and he begins to become interested in history.
+1751: His health improves and he begins to become interested in history.

 1752: Edward Gibbon enters Oxford University as a gentleman commoner where, by his own admission, he spends an idle life.

-1753: Converts to Catholicism.
+1753: He converts to Catholicism.
 He father sends him to Lausanne in Switzerland as a punishment and he is tutored by a Calvinist teacher Daniel Pavillard.
 He meets Jacques Georges Deyverdun who translated Goethe’s “The Sorrows of Young Werther” into French and John Baker Holroyd who later became Lord Sheffield.

 1755: His father marries again to Dorothea Patton.
-Spends his time reading mathematics and latin.
+Gibbon spends his time reading mathematics and latin.

-1757: Meets Voltaire who describes him as an English youth.
-Falls in love with Suzanne Curchod the daughter of the Pastor of Crassy and proposes to her.
+1757: He meets Voltaire who describes him as an English youth.
+He falls in love with Suzanne Curchod the daughter of the Pastor of Crassy and proposes to her.
 They become engaged.

-1758: Edward Gibbon begins writing the “Essai sur L’Etude de la Litterature”.
+1758: He begins writing the “Essai sur L’Etude de la Litterature”.
 Breaks off with Curchod after resistance from his father and returns to England and spends much of his time at New Bond Street in London.

-1759: Serves as an officer in the South Hampshire Militia.
+1759: Gibbon serves as an officer in the South Hampshire Militia.

-1761: Notices he has a lump near his genitals and consults a surgeon Caesar Hawkins and also Mr. Andrews.
-Begins keeping a detailed diary.
+1761: He notices he has a lump near his genitals and consults a surgeon Caesar Hawkins and also Mr. Andrews.
+He begins keeping a detailed diary.

-1763: Edward Gibbon goes on a grand Tour and arrives in Paris.
-Goes on to Lausanne.
+1763: Gibbon goes on a grand Tour and arrives in Paris.
+Je journies on to Lausanne in Switzerland.

-1764: Meets Suzanne Curchod once more and makes a final break with her.
-Leaves Lausanne and goes on to Italy with William Guise where he tours Turin, Milan, Genoa, Venice, Bologna, Florence, Pisa, Rome and Naples.
-Makes a detailed tour of the Roman forum in October and it was there that he got his idea for writing the “History of the Decline and Fall of the Roman Empire”.
+1764: He meets Suzanne Curchod once more and makes a final break with her.
+He leaves Lausanne and goes on to Italy with William Guise where he tours Turin, Milan, Genoa, Venice, Bologna, Florence, Pisa, Rome and Naples.
+He makes a detailed tour of the Roman forum in October and it is there that he got his idea for writing the “History of the Decline and Fall of the Roman Empire”.

 1765: Returns to England.

-1768: Publishes two volumes of the literary review “Mémoires littéraires de la Grande-Bretagne” with his friend Deyverdun.
+1768: He publishes two volumes of the literary review “Mémoires littéraires de la Grande-Bretagne” with his friend Deyverdun.

 1769: Deyverdun returns to the Continent.